What is Accounts Payable (AP)?

 Cash Purchase – $15,000

-So, what’s the amount to be paid if the actual payment is done within 30 days?
+So, what’s the amount to be paid if the actual payment is made within 30 days?

 It’s a simple example.
 We just need to follow a step-by-step approach to find out how much needs to be paid.